RED UTOPIA (2022–ongoing)

 Second iteration (2025–ongoing)

-At the current stage, the knitted object is nearly complete.
-It is intended to be unraveled again in a live performative act, producing a larger yarn ball and initiating the next phase of the cycle.
+The object is intended to be unraveled once again during a live performance, producing an even larger ball of yarn and initiating the next phase of the cycle.

 Location: Munich, Germany.
 Duration: 77 hours in 22 days + 90 minutes.